 Today I made a Thai red curry sauce, with chicken and quinoa on the side.
-I usually use quinoa as substitute for white rice. …. and I have about 10 pounds of quinoa in my pantry, as my husband could not pass up a chance to buy grain at a much cheaper bulk price.
+I usually use quinoa as a substitute for white rice. …. and I have about 10 pounds of quinoa in my pantry, as my husband could not pass up a chance to buy it in bulk at a much cheaper price.

 I love Thai food and good Thai restaurants and often try to replicate Thai dishes at home.
-After cooking red curry in many different ways and proportions, this is my “go-to” recipe, which is very popular with my family.
-I also like that I can control the ingredients I put into Thai dishes, for instance, I like to use high quality chicken, vary vegetables, use quinoa instead of rice and so on.
+After trying many recipes for red curry sauce, experimenting with ingredients and proportions, I came up with this wonderful curry sauce, which is now my “go-to” recipe and is very popular with my family.
+I’m really glad that I can cook my favorite Thai dishes at home!
+Because this way I can control so many things on my end: the ingredients I use, for instance, I like to use high quality chicken, cook different types of vegetables, serve quinoa instead of rice and so on.

 Thai red curry sauce with chicken, quinoa

 Prep time: 30 min

 Cook time: 40 min

 - 2 tablespoons red curry paste if it is of moderate spiciness, such as Thai Kitchen brand.
 Use less of red curry paste if using a spicier version of the paste

 - 2-3 tablespoons brown sugar (use more or less sugar, depending on your preference)

 - 1 tablespoonlemon grass (or 1 lemon grass stalk)